Engin-Boot/assist-purchase-s22b9/README.md

 Acceptance Criteria:

-- The e-mail must have sufficient detail to contact the correct person on the customer-side.
+- The e-mail must have sufficient detail to contact the person on the customer-side.